-Scare Watch!
+Scare watch!
 The government shows its anti-Albanese hand

-That was the script back in early 2019, when Scott Morrison looked like a caretaker prime minister.
+That was the script in early 2019, when Scott Morrison looked like a caretaker prime minister.

 But the Coalition clung on, in no small part thanks to Morrison’s ability to make a Bill Shorten Labor government look very, very scary.
 Now, with the government once again struggling with a long list of self-inflicted wounds, its attack dogs are trying to do the same to Anthony Albanese’s far more cautious opposition.